This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 T-Rex could fit a whole lion in its mouth easy!

-Furthermore due to having such a powerful bite Tyrannosaurus Rex’s entire skeleton would have been stronger than reinforced steel and that’s just its skeleton, think how powerful it would have been when you add the muscles and thick skin over that!
+Furthermore due to having such a powerful bite Tyrannosaurus Rex’s entire skeleton would have been stronger than reinforced steel and that’s just its skeleton.
+Think of how powerful, the animal overall would have been when you add the muscles and thick skin over that!

 Other studies meanwhile by Gregory M Erikson who worked on both Steely Dan and the Dino’s vs Mammal’s series as well as by Mason B Meers showed that Tyrannosaurus would have had a bite force exceeding 23 tons.